 By Julia Sunny and Lynn Bartels

-Julia Sunny is a Colorado State University student interning at the Secretary of State’s office.
+Julia Sunny is a student at Colorado State University interning in the Secretary of State’s office.